 It’s almost Mother’s Day!
-Whether you are ordering flowers, shopping for custom jewelry, or arranging for a special spa day appointments for the wonderful women in your life, be a smart consumer.
-BBB sees lots of scams that focus on holiday shopping and warns consumers to proceed with caution before falling victim to a Mother’s Day vendor scam, especially when shopping online.
+Whether you are ordering flowers, shopping for custom jewelry, or arranging for a special spa day, be a smart consumer this Mother’s Day!
+BBB sees lots of scams that focus on holiday shopping, and is warning consumers to proceed with caution before falling victim to a Mother’s Day vender scam, especially when shopping online.

 Allow time for shipping and delivery.
-Check with the retailer or website to be certain that you have allowed enough time for delivery.
+Check with the florist or website to be certain that you have allowed enough time for delivery.
 Make sure that this date is specified clearly and guaranteed when you order.
 If you order ahead of time, delivery and other charges will be less than last-minute or overnight shipping.
-Some florists offer discounts for deliveries a couple of days before a major holiday, since that helps them deal with the rush.
+Some florists offer discounts for deliveries a day or two before a major holiday, since that helps them deal with the rush.